Spanish Influence in Florida

 Other places have retained their original Spanish names.
 Among them is Matanzas, the Spanish word for "slaughter"; today a national park commemorates Fort Matanzas, which guarded the south river approach to St. Augustine.

-Florida Cities with Spanish Influence:
+Florida Cities with Spanish Name:

 - Largo – As in the city and the key, it means "large."